tnightengale/dbt-activity-schema/README.md

 **Example Usage:**

 For every 'visited_website' append **Last In Between** 'viewed_page'.
 On every website visit, what was the last page that they viewed before leaving.

+## Warehouses
+To the best of the author's knowledge, this package is compatible with all dbt adapters.

 ## Contributions
 Contributions and feedback are welcome.
 Please create an issue if you'd like to